Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Proof of the main theorem

 We used the fact that~$\m j_0(r,r)=0$ to simplify this expression.
 This function is only well defined when the matrix~$B_0$ is invertible, and~$\m y_0(r,t)$ is indeed invertible in a neighborhood of the diagonal.
 Observe that this~$Q$ is invariant under multiplication of all the input matrices from the right by the same invertible matrix.

 The ODE system~\eqref{eq:eom1} can now be recast as

-where we have abbreviated the notation for~$Q$ for legibility.
+where $k=0,1,2,3$ and we have abbreviated the notation for~$Q$ for legibility.
 This is a closed system of ODEs for the matrix-valued functions~$\m j_k$ and~$\m y_k$.
 We will prove unique solvability of this system.

-{\bfseries Step 2: Setting up initial conditions.} Let us now see why the data determines~$\m r|_{I_0}$.
-For $r,t\in I_0$, the shape operator matrix~$\m s(r,t)$ is known when it exists, and it is always existent invertible when~$r$ and~$t$ are close enough but different; see lemma~\ref{lma:K-taylor}.
+{\bfseries Step 2: Setting up initial conditions.} The process of setting up the initial conditions is summarized in figure~\ref{fig:initial-conditions}.

+Let us now see why the data determines~$\m r|_{I_0}$.
+For $r,t\in I_0$, the shape operator matrix~$\m s(r,t)$ is known when it exists, and it always exists and is invertible when~$r$ and~$t$ are close enough but different; see lemma~\ref{lma:K-taylor}.
 The inverse is denoted by~$\m k(r,t)$.
 When extended continuously to the diagonal $r=t$ where~$\m s$ is not defined, it is not invertible, but it is continuous and several times differentiable across the diagonal.
 The data therefore determines~$\m k(r,t)$ for $r,t\in I_0$ when $\abs{r-t}$ is small enough.
 By~\eqref{eq:D3K=R-m} this determines~$\m r|_{I_0}$.

 Let us then study setting initial conditions at $r=0$.
 We denote